wallabyjs/console-ninja/README.md

 ### MCP Server

+**NOTE:** ✅ Console Ninja tools are already available in Copilot Agent mode, no additional setup is required.

+You may still add Console Ninja MCP server if you want to use the same tools outside of Copilot Agent mode, for example in other MCP clients.

 Console Ninja comes with a built-in [MCP server](https://modelcontextprotocol.io/introduction) that allows your editor LLM agent (Copilot, Cursor, Windsurf, Cline, Roo Code, etc.) to access your app runtime logs and errors.
 This includes the ability to access **browser and server logs and errors** for full stack applications.

 ![mcp](https://console-ninja.com/images/mcp-copilot.gif)